-Let’s face it, it’s not easy to let go of someone you thought you truly loved.
-Cutting ties is even more difficult when one or both of the people in a relationship are not happy with each other, but they are not ready to move on.
-The causes behind an on-again-off-again relationship can be varied.
+There are times though when it doesn’t work out, and you DO have to separate from each other – permanently.
+When you truly love someone, it’s not easy to let them go.
+Cutting ties is even more difficult when one or both of the people in a relationship are not happy with each other but they are also not ready to move on.
+There are various reasons behind an on-again-off-again relationship.
 Here are some of them:

-1. The inability to balance the relationship and life
+1. The inability to balance relationship and life

-Navigating through life is hard.
-One has to take care of a lot of things and in such a situation, a person might not be able to focus on the relationship.
+Navigating life is hard.
+One has to take care of a lot of things that might take them away from their romantic love.
+In such a situation, a person might not be able to focus on the relationship.
 So they break up but get back together with their partner when life gets easier.

 Certain couples have intense chemistry between them.
 They feel like they connect, but they can rarely agree upon anything.
 Most of their conversations turn into arguments.
 However, they keep going back because of the undeniable chemistry.

 But how to know when an on-and-off relationship is over?
 Take the example of the relationship between singer-songwriter Miley Cyrus and actor Liam Hemsworth.
 Their dynamic basically sums up the on-again-off-again relationship meaning.
 It’s the very definition of an unsteady bond that also turned into an unhealthy relationship for them both.
 Let us elaborate.

 They started dating in 2010, broke up twice the same year but got back together every time, got engaged in 2012, broke it off in 2013, remained “best friends”, got engaged in 2016 again, married in 2018, and finally divorced in 2019.
 Needless to say, the media had its fun, spilled the drama everywhere, and the couple suffered through it all.